syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 # Customizing Data Templates

-Data templates can be customized for items and content.
-The next sections explain how to customize data templates.
+Data templates can be customized for the items and content.
+The next sections explain how to customize the data templates.

 ## Item Template

-You can customize the content of `StepViewItem` by using ItemTemplate property.
-The following example shows how to use ItemTemplate, StepViewItem’s content is customized with DataTemplate.
-The value of item template is assigned to image path where it has been modified for a customized look and the content always same for entire `StepViewItem`.
+You can customize the content of `StepViewItem` by using the ItemTemplate property.
+The following example shows how to use the ItemTemplate, StepViewItem’s content is customized with DataTemplate.
+The value of an item template is assigned to the image path where it has been modified for a customized look and the content always same for the entire `StepViewItem`.

 {% highlight xaml %}